uwcartlab/Webmapping-Dev/Chapter08/readme.md

             })

 We can do the same sort of thing with the center y coordinate of the circles.
-The difference here is that we have written our equation for `cy` to return a value based on each city's population.
-Therefore, to create a scale for `cy`, we need to determine the minimum and maximum populations of our dataset for our input domain.
+The difference here is that we have written our equation for `cy` to return a value based on each states's energy production.
+Therefore, to create a scale for `cy`, we need to determine the minimum and maximum energy values of our dataset for our input domain.
 While you could write a complicated custom function to pull out these values, a much simpler way to do it is to make use of D3's [`.min()`](https://github.com/d3/d3-array/blob/master/README.md#min) and [`.max()`](https://github.com/d3/d3-array/blob/master/README.md#max) methods.
 These methods take up to two parameters: the array first, and then an accessor function that tells each method where to look for the values to compare.
 Once we have found these values and stored them in variables, we can apply them to the domain of our `y` scale (Example 3.3).

-###### Example 3.3: Determining maximum and minimum population values in _main.js_
+###### Example 3.3: Determining maximum and minimum energy values in _main.js_

         //below Example 3.1 line 51
         //find the minimum value of the array